-- Check the insertion length of the nasogastric tube as recorded in page 4 - Remove the cap from the end of the nasogastric tube. - Attach a 5 mL or 10 mL syringe to the nasogastric tube and pull the plunger back until some stomach content (aspirate) comes up the tube into the syringe - Remove the syringe from the nasogastric tube - Put the aspirate on the pH strip - Match the pH strip color to the pH chart: - The aspirate will normally have a pH reading of 5.0 6.0 or below, which shows that the nasogastric tube is accurately placed in the stomach.
-The acidity of the stomach contents causes the color change on the pH strip. - o If the aspirate is too milky, it may not change the pH strip.
+- Check the insertion length of the nasogastric tube as recorded in page 4 - Remove the cap from the end of the nasogastric tube. - Attach a 5 mL or 10 mL syringe to the nasogastric tube and pull the plunger back until some stomach content (aspirate) comes up into the syringe - Remove the syringe from the nasogastric tube - Put the aspirate on the pH strip - Match the pH strip color to the pH chart: - The aspirate will normally have a pH reading of 5.0 6.0 or below, which shows that the nasogastric tube is accurately placed in the stomach.
+The acidity of the stomach contents causes the color change on the pH strip. - If the aspirate is too "milky", it may not change the pH strip.
 More aspirate with partially digested milk is needed.

-4 Give tube feed as follows
+4 Give tube feed

-- Remove the cap from the pre-measured feeding syringe - Pull back the plunger as far as possible - Remove the cap from the feeding tube and attach the milk syringe - Give a push of 2-3mL of milk and then carefully remove the plunger from the syringe - Hold the feeding syringe above the mattress surface while the feed is running down - Let the feed run down the nasogastric tube slowly until the syringe is empty - Allow 10-15 minutes to infuse the feed - If the feed is infusing quickly, lower the feeding syringe to slow down the flow of milk - Always stay with the baby while the feed is running - Disconnect the syringe from the feeding tube - Wipe off excess milk residue at the tip of feeding tube with a clean wipe - Record feeding on the feeding record or app
+- Remove the cap from the pre-measured feeding syringe - Pull back the plunger as far as possible - Remove the cap from the feeding tube and attach to the milk syringe - Give a push of 2-3mL of milk and then carefully remove the plunger from the syringe - Hold/secure the feeding syringe above the mattress surface (about 30cm) - Let the feed run down the nasogastric tube slowly, about 10-30 minutes, until the syringe is empty

+- If the feed is infusing quickly, lower the feeding syringe to slow down the flow of milk - Always stay with the baby while the feed is running - When feeding completed disconnect the syringe from the feeding tube - Wipe off excess milk residue with a clean wipe and replace cap - Record feeding on HITH app or the feeding record